eric1357a/SOS/README.md

 **Skills requirements**

-1. Use JSP/servlets to dynamically generate HTML pages
-2. Use JSP/servlets to accept user inputs from browser
 3. Use JSP Action
 4. Use Custom Tag.
 5. Use Javabean
-6. Use JDBC for database connection
-7. Use session checking
+7. Use session checking + login control
-8. Use login control
-9. Apply MVC model
 10. Use EJB session bean for business logic
 11. Other skills applied